Written by: Tim Edison

 saint clair family estate wine sauvignon blanc

 Saint Clair Family Estate Wine Sauvignon Blanc goes well with pretty much anything if you're after versatility.
-This white wine of New Zealand has a floral nose, lots of citrus, and bold passionfruit and apple flavors.
+This white wine of New Zealand has a floral nose, lots of citrus, and bold passion fruit and apple flavors.

 We adore this wine's high acidity and dry profile.
 Aromas of grapefruit, lemongrass, passionfruit, and lychee give it a fruity-forward profile, with gooseberry, wildflowers, and melon on the palate.
 It has a crisp, medium finish.